Hygiene in changing times - where are we headed?

 How a hygiene concept is developed

-To improve the level of cleanliness and hygiene in buildings, it is worth analysing cleaning methods and techniques.
+To improve the level of cleanliness and hygiene in buildings, it is worth analyzing cleaning methods and techniques.
 Kärcher carried out a project of this kind for the ministry of education in Yekaterinburg (Russia) and developed a cleanliness and hygiene concept on-site in several consulting stages.
 Starting with a school and nursery, suggestions for improvement were drawn up in early 2020; these are to be implemented at all schools and nurseries in the administrative district in the future.

 The world of cleaning is changing

 “The most obvious change is new cleaning requirements,” explains Meier.
-“Many different protection measures have been established, for example screens at cash desks or partitions in restaurants.
+“Many different protection measures have been established, for example screens at cash stations or partitions in restaurants.
 These items must not be forgotten during cleaning.”
 It is important, therefore, to adapt existing cleaning concepts to the new circumstances.
 In addition, good ventilation systems and air purifiers reduce the risk of spreading germs via aerosols.

-New focus on digitalised solutions
+New focus on digitalized solutions

-For anyone wanting to provide transparent proof of hygiene measures, digitalisation is an unavoidable subject.
-Modern systems make it possible to control and document when and where cleaning is done – using data on how much specific rooms are used, the filling levels of soap dispensers and other factors.
+For anyone wanting to provide transparent proof of hygiene measures, digitalization is an unavoidable subject.
+Modern systems make it possible to control and document when and where cleaning is done – using data on how much specific rooms are used, the filling levels of soap dispensers, and other factors.
 “Until now, cleaning-on-demand solutions were about increasing productivity and reducing superfluous walking,” explains Meier.
 “Now quality assurance is the new, focal driver.”

 To survive in this new reality, cleaners must be given appropriate equipment to guarantee health and safety in the course of their work.
 In a field with high staff turnover, they must also be able to acquire the expertise needed to implement hygiene concepts effectively.
-“We are seeing a big increase in the importance of training, consulting services and the visual preparation of standardised cleaning concepts for specific rooms,” says Maier.
+“We are seeing a big increase in the importance of training, consulting services, and the visual preparation of standardized cleaning concepts for specific rooms,” says Maier.
 “At the end of the day, above all else, we owe our health and safety to the people who complete their work conscientiously.”